AbductiveLearning/ABLkit/examples/zoo/README.md

 # Zoo Example

 This example shows a simple implementation of [Zoo](https://archive.ics.uci.edu/dataset/111/zoo).
-In this task, attributes of animals (such as presence of hair, eggs, etc.) and their targets (the animal class they belong to) are given, along with a knowledge base which contain information about the relations between attributes and targets, e.g., Implies(milk == 1, mammal == 1).
+In this task, attributes of animals (such as presence of hair, eggs, etc.) and their targets (the animal class they belong to) are given, along with a knowledge base which contains information about the relations between attributes and targets, e.g., Implies(milk == 1, mammal == 1).
 The goal of this task is to develop a learning model that can predict the targets of animals based on their attributes.

 ## Run